tuanta7/transcript/README.md

 # Transcript

 A real-time desktop audio transcription application with a clean TUI interface.
-Transcribe your microphone audio on the fly using Google's Gemini API.
+Transcribe your system audio on the fly using Google's Gemini API.

 ![Demo](demo.gif)

-> Darts scene in Ted Lasso (2x speed)
+> Darts scene from Ted Lasso (2x speed)

 ## Quick Start